Help! Do I Need a Therapist or a Life Coach?

 Many people wonder, What’s the difference between a therapist and a life coach?
 While there is overlap in what they do (particularly if the therapist uses cognitive behavioral therapy), therapists and coaches have different backgrounds and approaches.
 In this post, I’ll share my take on how life coaching differs from therapy.

-In addition, I want to let you know where you can find answers to your questions about my coaching program for post-Mormons.
+Click here to get answers to your questions about my coaching program for post-Mormons.

 The Therapy Model